Iqra-Hayder/mood_quran_recommender/README.md

 ## 🛡 License

-This project is under the MIT License.
+This project is under the **MIT License**.
 Feel free to use, modify, and share.

 ---